ungive/discord-music-presence/documentation/supported-media-players.md

 |     :grey_question:      | Not tested or not known to have a desktop application on this operating system |
 |           ...            | Not supported yet, but will likely be added in the future                      |

-> Support for Linux is not yet available, but is being worked on
+> Media from websites in browsers and Linux are not yet supported

 *\* This means Music Presence was only tested with the paid or unpaid version of the player,